katekuehl/jengahacks/README.md

 - ⚡ **Fast Performance** - Built with Vite for lightning-fast development and builds
 - 🔐 **Supabase Integration** - Backend services for data management
 - 🎯 **Multi-page Navigation** - Clean routing with React Router
+- 🐛 **Error Tracking** - Sentry integration for error monitoring and debugging

 ## 🛠️ Tech Stack